-The MLT program has used some of its vocational program funding to hire professional experts to assist students in the classroom.
-Tightness of the funding rules for this experts to assist students in the classroom.
-Tightness of the funding rules for this source can no longer sustain the professional health experts so another source of funding must be identified to create a permanent position.
-The SWI funding will partly be used to fund this position.
+Fund a permanent lab aide position through the SWI funding will be used to fund this position.
 This position will help to continue to close the equity gap and increase the success of all students and especially the targeted group of students.
 These health professionals have the knowledge and technology skills to aid the students in the laboratory for additional tutoring, lessen the instructor to student ratio for safety, and mentor students for clinical training success.